Syracuse beats Wake Forest 39-30 in OT

 Szmyt’s 49-yard field goal with 44 seconds left in the fourth broke a 27-all tie, but Nick Sciba connected for Wake Forest from 43 yards out with four seconds left to force overtime.

-Syracuse (5-7, 2-6 Atlantic Coast Conference) got a 13-yard touchdown run up the middle by Moe Neal midway through the fourth quarter to break a 20-all tie.
-Clayton Welch set up the go-ahead score with a pair of 26-yard completions to Trishton Jackson, who finished with 10 catches for 111 yards.
+Moe Neal scored on a 13-yard run midway through the fourth quarter to break a 20-all tie after Welch had hit Jackson with a pair of 26-yard completions.
+Jackson had 10 catches for 111 yards and finished the season with 1,023 receiving yards.

 The Demon Deacons (8-4, 4-4) tied it just over four minutes later on Sam Hartman’s scoring pass to Hinton on fourth-and-goal from the 2.

+Greene finished with seven catches for 172 yards and is the first freshman with a 100-yard receiving game for Wake Forest since Todd Dixon in 1990.

-Wake Forest starting quarterback Jamie Newman was 6 of 13 for 71 yards and an interception and rushed for 23 yards before getting shaken up in the second quarter and did not return.
-Sam Hartman took over and was intercepted twice before the break, but his 23-yard completion to Steven Claude set up Sciba’s second field goal of the game as time expired.
+Wake Forest starting quarterback Jamie Newman was 6 of 13 for 71 yards and an interception and rushed for 23 yards before getting shaken up in the second quarter.
+He did not return.

 MISTAKES, MISTAKES

 The first half featured six turnovers, with Wake Forest suffering three interceptions and a lost fumble.
-The Orange gained a 10-3 lead in a first quarter that featured three turnovers in a span of just over four minutes.
-Orange sophomore safety Andre Cisco intercepted Newman at the Wake 37, his fifth pick of the season and 12th of his career, but that was negated when Welch was intercepted three plays later by Wake Forest defensive lineman Manny Walker.
-Syracuse got the ball right back when Cisco recovered a fumble by Newman and the Orange capitalized on Szmyt’s 24-yard field goal.
-Syracuse defensive back Ifeatu Melifonwu had a key pick in the end zone, wrestling Hartman’s throw from Waydale Jones with just over four minutes left in the second.
-Chris Fredrick’s pick for the Orange was negated by an interception by Wake’s Ja’Sir Taylor in the final minute before halftime and the Deacons capitalized with Sciba’s second field goal.
+Syracuse defensive back Ifeatu Melifonwu had a key pick in the end zone, wrestling Hartman’s throw away from Waydale Jones with just over four minutes left in the second.

+“They had their guys ready to go,” Clawson said.
+“We didn’t take care of the football early.
+We were fortunate to be in the game, but credit to our kids.
+We battled back and every time they took the lead we responded.”

-Sciba entered the game with an NCAA record 32 straight field goals after hitting four last week against Duke.
+Sciba entered the game with an NCAA record 32 straight field goals.
 He gave the Demon Deacons a 3-0 lead early in the first quarter with a 43-yarder and kicked a season-long 45-yarder as time expired in the second.
-That made him a perfect 23 of 23 for the season, but the streak of 34 in a row ended when he missed a 48-yard attempt early in the fourth.
+That made him a perfect 23 of 23 for the season, but his streak of 34 in a row ended when he missed a 48-yard attempt early in the fourth.

 THE TAKEAWAY